TickTeam/guide-tt/ticktick_web_app/how_to_add_tag_to_a_task.md

 Tags help you filter your to-dos across multiple lists.
 To tag a to-do, simply add a hashtag to a keyword.
 But before that you need to enable Tags in Labs.

-1.Click the avatar in the upper-right hand of the page to select “Labs”.
+1.Click your avatar in the upper-right hand of the page to select “Labs”.

 2.Enable “Tags”.